 So where did the profession start?
-Many of the project management approaches in use today evolved from informal practices: after all, people have always needed to get things done, even if they didn’t call them projects or have the job title of project manager.
+Many of the project and program approaches in use today evolved from informal practices: after all, people have always needed to get things done, even if they didn’t call them projects or have the job title of project manager.

-Projects therefore need a different management approach to business-as-usual work; one that allows a multidisciplinary team to come together for a finite period of time to work on a shared objective.
-There are many project management methodologies, frameworks and approaches that can be used to do that.
+There are many project management methodologies, frameworks and approaches that can be used to allow a multidisciplinary team to come together for a finite period of time to work on a shared objective.

 Below are some common project management methods.

 Managing a project starts long before anyone starts doing any ‘real’ work.
 There is a lot of planning, discussion, debate and effort that goes into eliciting requirements and making sure the project team can deliver the organization’s vision.

 Projects are different from the day-to-day operations of your business because they deliver something unique and with a finite end.
 Even if the deliverable created by the change goes on to be used for many years, the project administration to deliver it stops once the deliverable is created.

 Change initiatives therefore need a different management approach to business-as-usual work.

 All methodologies share similar concepts and objectives of project management.
 Someone decides to do something, an individual or team works out how that work should be done, then the work is done and the effort stops.
 The exact tools, techniques and project management life cycle phases differ depending on the methodology in use.
 Choose the approach that best suits the way your team works and the culture of your organization.